iplay-source/iamtired/README.md

 ## ✨ The Ultimate Hybrid: Feature Highlights

-**NoteVerse Canvas** isn't just another app; it's the genetic super-hybrid of your favorite tools.
+**iamtired** isn't just another app; it's the genetic super-hybrid of your favorite tools.

 ### 🎨 **Spatial Freedom (The Excalidraw/OneNote DNA)**
 Break out of the linear document mindset.